What is science?

 Secrecy (also called clandestinity or furtiveness) is the practice of hiding information from certain individuals or groups, perhaps while sharing it with other individuals.
 That which is kept hidden is known as the secret.

 Secrecy is often controversial, depending on the content of the secret, the group or people keeping the secret, and the motivation for secrecy.
-Secrecy by government entities is often decried as excessive or in promotion of poor operation; excessive revelation of information on individuals can conflict with virtues of privacy and confidentiality.
+Secrecy by government entities is often decried as excessive or in promotion of poor operation; excessive revelation of information on individuals can conflict with virtues of

 Views on secrecy